SvenTiigi/VanMoofKit/README.md

 </h1>

 <p align="center">
-    A Swift Package to communicate with a VanMoof S3 & X3 Bike.
+    A Swift Package to communicate with a VanMoof S3 & X3 Bike 🚲
 </p>

 <p align="center">